An experimental evaluation of Deep Reinforcement Learning algorithms for HVAC control: Discussion

 As we already anticipated, a higher comfort assurance implies, in most cases, a consequent increase in power demand.
 However, there are interesting cases such as SAC in \fivezone{} and cold weather, where it is possible to reduce the comfort violation by increasing its importance in the reward function without significant drawbacks in terms of consumption.

-Furthermore, the choice of which weights to assign to comfort and consumption will depend exclusively on the problem and the environment we are dealing with.
-However, there are cases such as the one mentioned above in which we can achieve significant improvements in comfort with hardly any penalties in consumption.
-It is, therefore, a problem that must be approached from a critical perspective and, if possible, multiple possibilities should be evaluated in a simulated way.
+Furthermore, the choice of weighting for comfort and consumption depends entirely on the problem and the environment we are dealing with.
+However, there are cases, such as the one mentioned above, where we can achieve significant improvements in comfort with hardly any penalty in consumption.
+It is therefore a problem that needs to be approached cautiously and, if possible, several options should be evaluated in a simulated way.

 If we look at the rewards obtained by the different SAC agents in \fivezone{}, we observe that a greater emphasis on comfort generally leads to better overall performance.
 As we have observed, this is because improvements in comfort do not have a large impact on power consumption, which offsets the results.